A Mesoscale Perspective on the Tolman Length: Results

-where we use the pressure-jump function $P_{J}\left(r;R\right)=p_{\text{in}}-\left(p_{\text{in}}-p_{\text{out}}\right)\theta\left(r-R\right)$ is the Heaviside function.
-We evaluate Eq.~\eqref{eq:gen_sigma} by means of the SC lattice pressure tensor~\cite{Shan08} in three dimensions, integrating along the $x$ axis so that $P_{\text{N}} = P^{xx}$ and $P_{\text{T}} = P^{yy} = P^{zz}$.
-Once $\sigma[R]$ is evaluated we obtain the value of $R_s$ by interpolating the position of the minimum.
-It is possible to obtain an analytical prediction for $\sigma[R]/\sigma_s$: recasting Eq.~\eqref{eq:LaplaceGen} as $R^{2}\Delta P=\text{d}\left[R^{2}\sigma\left[R\right]\right]/\text{d}R$, we integrate from $R_s$ to $R$ and obtain~\cite{RowlinsonWidom82} the expression $\frac{\sigma\left[R\right]}{\sigma_{s}}=\frac{1}{3}\left(\frac{R_{s}}{R}\right)^{2}+\frac{2}{3}\frac{R}{R_s}$, which in~\cite{Troster2011} is referred to as ``universal'', i.e. not depending on temperature or on the droplet/bubble size, mirroring that $\sigma[R]$ depends on the arbitrary value of $R$.
-Fig.~\ref{fig:2}$(a)$ displays the values for Eq.~\eqref{eq:gen_sigma} obtained from the simulation data, superposing to the expected integrated result for $\sigma[R]/\sigma_s$, for bubbles and droplets of different sizes, with different equations of state $P(n)$ and at different temperatures.
+Figure~\ref{fig:2}$(a)$ displays the values for $\sigma[R]$ (see Eq.~\eqref{eq:gen_sigma}) obtained from the simulation data, superposing to the expected integrated result for $\sigma[R]/\sigma_s$, for bubbles and droplets of different sizes, with different equations of state $P(n)$~\eqref{eq:bulkp} and at different temperatures.
 Hence, based on the derivation in~\cite{RowlinsonWidom82} and using the SC lattice pressure tensor~\cite{Shan08} we obtain a result that is compliant with the thermodynamics of curved interfaces~\cite{GibbsCollected1948, RowlinsonWidom82} allowing us to estimate $R_s$.
-Notice that most of MD works rely on the use of the equimolar radius $R_e$ (see SM), implying in three dimensions the cancellation of the second order curvature corrections in $\sigma(R)$~\cite{Blokhuis1992Rigidity}, with the exception of~\cite{Rao1979} that applies the so-called mechanical definition of $\delta$ for a flat interface.
+Notice that most of MD works rely on the use of the equimolar radius $R_e$, implying in three dimensions the cancellation of the second order curvature corrections in $\sigma(R)$~\cite{Blokhuis1992Rigidity}, with the exception of~\cite{Rao1979} that applies the so-called mechanical definition of $\delta$ for a flat interface.
 In order to find the value of $R_s$ the authors of~\cite{Troster2011} estimate the minimum of $\sigma[R]$ from the statistical average of an excess free energy normalized to the area of spherical volumes of varying size by means of MC simulations, with the need to keep in check finite-size corrections to the statistics.
 Both MD and MC have in common the necessity of averaging quantities over thermal fluctuations, which however is not required in the present LBM simulations.